IACR 56th Annual Conference

 Prof. Anna Campbell MBE

-Professor of Clinical Exercise Science, School of Applied Sciences, Edinburgh Napier University and consultant for Macmillan Cancer Care
+Professor of Clinical Exercise Science, School of Applied Sciences, Edinburgh Napier University and Director of CanRehab

 Prof. Claire Foster

-Professor of Psychosocial Oncology, Director of the Macmillan Survivorship Research Group and Lead of the Cancer Survivorship and End of Life Care Research group at the University of Southampton
+Professor of Psychosocial Oncology and Director of the Macmillan Survivorship Research Group at the University of Southampton

 Prof. Pamela Gallagher